-For each module, students will explore content provided (3-4 hours total) that will include readings and on-line lectures (some modules will span 2 weeks).
+Content: For each module, students will explore content provided (3-4 hours total) that will include readings and on-line lectures (some modules will span 2 weeks).
 The reading assignment schedule is provided at the end of this syllabus and new module content will be made available (unlocked on the Canvas website), after completion of the previous module.

-A homework assignment, usually 2-4 hand-worked problems and/or short answer questions, will be made available at the beginning of each module.
-Homework assignments will be completed individually and will be due at 11:59 pm on the due date (usually Sunday nights).
+Assignments: A module assignment (either a Google Earth tour, hand-worked problems and/or short answer questions) will be made available at the beginning of each module.
+Homework assignments will be completed individually and will be due at 11:59 pm on the due date (usually Monday nights).

-For some modules, students will participate in a group discussion online.
+Discussions: For some modules, students will participate in a group discussion online.
 For each discussion topic, students will be required to submit their post (typically 1 paragraph, 3-4 sentences) by 11:59 pm on the due date.
 After the initial posts have been submitted, students may be required to submit a "follow-up" post (due at 11:59 pm two days later), which comments on the initial post of another student.
 The objective of the discussion is to have students relate their thoughts, perspectives, and personal experiences to the material of the current module.

-There will be a quiz at the end of each module to assess the students' understanding of the material.
-The on-line version of the quiz will "unlock" three days prior to the completion of the module and closed at 11:59 pm on the date that the module concludes - so usually a Friday through Sunday window.
+Quizzes: There will be a quiz at the end of each module to assess the students' understanding of the material.
+The on-line version of the quiz will "unlock" three days prior to the completion of the module and will close at 11:59 pm on the date that the module concludes - so usually a Friday through Monday window.
 Specific due dates will be confirmed as each module opens, and the responsibility of knowing the due dates is up to the student.
 Announcements of due dates will be provided on the module pages and reminders may be sent through Canvas messages.
+Honorlock (https://honorlock.com/) will be used to ensure that quizzes are completed with "integrity and humanity", so students must be within view of their computer camera during the quiz.